Section 1

 client-summary/

-Claude doesn't read everything all at once.
-It loads context in three layers, and understanding this is what separates good skills from great ones.
+Claude doesn't read everything at once.
+It loads skill context in three layers, and understanding this is what separates good skills from great ones.

 Frontmatter

 Always loaded.
-This is the YAML block at the top of your skill file.
-It contains the trigger description, version, and tags.
-Claude uses this to know when to activate your skill.
+The YAML block at the top of your skill file.
+Contains the trigger description, name, and tags.
+Claude reads this every conversation to know when to activate your skill.

 Keep it under 200 tokens.
-Claude sees this for every conversation.
+Every conversation pays this cost.

 Skill Body